 |Note that each pull-down on the menu above contains specific and important information, including nomenclature, tables, references, CIFs, figures, paper types, and more.
 Please explore the whole site before submitting your paper -- the tab-based design makes it easy to find what you need instead of scrolling on and on.|

 American Mineralogist is an international journal that publishes mineralogical papers of broad interest to the geoscience and materials science community.
 Manuscripts whose implications are of only regional interest or those that do not have a significant, broad scientific impact on the readership will not be accepted for publication by American Mineralogist.
 In your cover letter, authors must explain the importance of their research, and why their results would be of interest to an international audience.

 These guidelines explain the American Mineralogist publication procedures, standardized units, and style in brief.
-We have organized the information in helpful sections to make reference easier (click here to download the manual, which is the same as the contents of these web pages).
+We have organized the information in helpful sections to make reference easier.
 A brief overview of the submission guidelines can be found on the inside back cover of each issue, highlighting recent changes.
 Remember editors, reviewers, and associate editors are all volunteers and vital to maintaining our standards of quality; therefore, make the most of their time and yours by following these instructions.
 Failure to adhere to these guidelines may delay submission, review, or production of your paper.
 For more information on Am Min’s Scope & Mission, click here.

-Submit manuscripts to our online peer review system at AllenTrack.
-Note that updating your contact info on this web site does not "transfer" to the MSA membership database (contact the MSA Business Office to update your info).
+Submit manuscripts to our online submission site (OSS).
+Note that updating your contact info on this website does not "transfer" to the MSA membership database (contact the MSA Business Office to update your info).

 Submissions must not be already published, in whole or in part, in print or online.
 Click here if open access/open archive is desired or needed.
 All Open Access/Archive fees must be paid before publication, at the proof stage.